The pupil premium gives schools extra funding to raise the attainment of disadvantaged pupils from reception to year 11.

 - All children eligible for free school meals at any point in the past 6 years

 In the 2014 to 2015 financial year, pupil premium funding rose to:

-- Leave care under a Special Guardianship Order or a Residence Order
+- £1,900 per pupil for looked after children who: Have been looked after for 1 day or more; are adopted; leave care under a Special Guardianship Order or a Residence Order

 School accountability for the pupil premium

 The pupil premium is paid to schools as they are best placed to assess what additional provision their pupils need.

 Ofsted inspections report on how schools’ use of the funding affects the attainment of their disadvantaged pupils.

 We also hold schools to account through performance tables, which include data on: